 - Being over friendly with children

 - Having favourites

 - Taking photographs of children on their mobile phone

-- Using inappropriate language
+- Using inappropriate language or tone

-Low-level concerns about a member of staff should be reported immediately to the Principal.
-The Principal may delegate to a case manager/DSL but must be kept informed and make any final decisions on how to respond.
-Where the concern is about the Principal it should be reported to the CEO.
+Low-level concerns about a member of staff should be reported immediately to the DSL/principal.
+If the concern is reported to the DSL, the principal should ultimately be informed and make any final decisions on how to respond.
+Where the concern is about the DSL it should be reported to the principal and where it is about the principal it should be reported to the CEO.

 Low-level concerns about a supply teacher or contractor should be reported as above.
-The DSL/Principal will notify the employer so that any patterns of inappropriate behaviour can be identified.
+The DSL/principal will notify the employer so that any patterns of inappropriate behaviour can be identified.

-All low-level concerns will be recorded by the Principal/Case Manager using the cause for concern form and stored securely and confidentially.
+All low-level concerns will be recorded by the DSL/principal using the cause for concern form and stored securely and confidentially.

-These records will be reviewed so that any patterns of inappropriate behaviour can be identified and dealt with.
+These records will be reviewed so that any patterns of inappropriate behaviour can be identified and dealt with